Apply at www.oregonmetro.gov/jobs before the closing date of November 29, 2022 at 5:00 pm, Pacific Time.

 - Knowledge of relevant federal, state and local regulations.

 - Knowledge of an ability to use a computer and relevant software.

 We will consider any combination of relevant work experience, volunteering, education, and transferable skills as qualifying unless an item or section is labeled required.
 Please be clear and specific in your application materials on how your background is relevant.

-- Two years relevant experience including research, analysis, and report writing AND
+- Two years relevant experience including urban planning or public administration AND

 - Bachelor’s degree in the area of assignment or a related field OR